larson-group/clubb_release/dash_app/README.md

 metadata so Dash can flag potentially incomparable results.
 Storage and update details are documented in the
 [development notes](./DEVELOPMENT.md#profile-results).

+### Plot loading

+The output chooser discovers folders when Plots first loads, when opened, or when **Refresh outputs** is clicked.
+Adding and removing folders updates the selection immediately; metadata and figures load in background workers.
+Existing figures stay visible with an updating label until replacements are ready.
+Rapid changes apply only the latest selection.
+The selected case, plot cards, and view controls survive a browser refresh; older saved workspaces migrate automatically.

 ### JULY_2017 statistics vs. 3-D recreation viewer